Have you got content marketing questions you’d like answered?

 - Have a strategy – know what your different marketing messages are and make sure that every piece of content you create is purposeful.
 What is your end goal and how does this piece of content help you achieve that goal?
 Not every piece of content needs to lead to more sales – some might lead to brand awareness, product education, entertainment etc.

 - Don’t rely too heavily on platforms you don’t own for all of your content marketing.
 If you invest in creating lots of content for Instagram and then Instagram – a platform you don’t own and have no control over – goes out of business tomorrow, all your hard work goes down the drain.
-Make sure that you are building audiences on platforms that you own, like your website/blog or your email database.
+Make sure that you are building audiences on platforms that you own, like your website/blog or your email marketing database.
 Leverage platforms you don’t own, like social media sites, to drive traffic back to your owned platforms.

 Some of the biggest content marketing problems that we see are a lack of strategy and a lack of patience.